miraheze/puppet/modules/apt/REFERENCE.md

 ##### <a name="-apt--source--check_valid_until"></a>`check_valid_until`

-Data type: `Boolean`
+Data type: `Optional[Boolean]`

 Specifies whether to check if the package release date is valid.
-Defaults to `True`.

-Default value: `true`
+Default value: `undef`

 ## Data types